-Which game in this list sounds like it’s your personal vibe?
-My favorite here is number 7, it’s got an incredible narrative and I love the characters.
-Feel free to let me know in the comments what you think, I’d love to hear your thoughts.
+My favorite in this list is number 7, it’s got an incredible narrative and I love the characters.

 If you’re a fan of base building games for the Switch, Northgard is the perfect strategy game for you to check out.
 It follows a small clan of Viking warriors, looking to make their own way in a new land that they’ve just arrived in.